thibaultmg/acm-rag-content/docs/acm/2.15/release_notes/main.md

 - The Red Hat Edge Manager (Technolgy Preview) component that is integrated with Red Hat Advanced Cluster Management is not developed for FIPS readiness.

-## Observability support

-- Red Hat Advanced Cluster Management is tested with and fully supported by Red Hat OpenShift Data Foundation, formerly Red Hat OpenShift Container Platform.

-- Red Hat Advanced Cluster Management supports the function of the multicluster observability operator on user-provided third-party object storage that is S3 API compatible.
-The observability service uses Thanos supported, stable object stores.

-- Red Hat Advanced Cluster Management support efforts include reasonable efforts to identify root causes.
-If you open a support ticket and the root cause is the S3 compatible object storage that you provided, then you must open an issue using the customer support channels.